 It makes sense to shop around for the best dog ramp option which will easily support your dog’s weight without being heavy and has a non slip surface.
 Fitting a dog ramp to a car or van shouldn’t be too tricky, and the best car ramp options should be simple to open up and flatten down.

-It also stands to reason that you should invest in a ramp or steps with a non-slip surface if you are worried about your dog’s joints and muscles.
+It also stands to reason that you should invest in one of these dog ramps if you are worried about your dog’s joints and muscles.

 As you might expect, when it comes to dog ramp systems, no one option really fits all.
 That’s why it’s always worth shopping around, looking at top brands, and making sure you know what separates the different surface and portability options available.

-Before you go ahead and invest in any kind of dog ramp for your car or otherwise, here’s a quick breakdown of what to include in your checklist.
+Before you go ahead and invest in any dog ramp for your car or otherwise, here’s a quick breakdown of what to include in your checklist.

 If your main reason for buying a dog ramp is to allow your dog easy access into a vehicle, then it makes sense to look for an option which is really easy to move around.